jrzeszutek/blueprint-examples/multi-cloud-e2e/README.md

 # End-to-End Multi-Cloud & Stack Lab Scenario For Azure

-This is the End-to-End blueprint, which automates the installation of the Multi-Cloud scenario.
+This is the End-to-End blueprint, which automates the installation of the [Multi-Cloud scenario (Part 2)](https://wp.cloudify.co/knowledge-base/multi-cloud-governance-solution-azure/#intermediate).

 ![multi-cloud-scenario](https://wp.cloudify.co/wp-content/uploads/2018/06/openstack-cloudify-drupal-azure-mariadb-768x313.png)